pyDataSuite/pyDataSuite/README.md

 # pyDataSuite
-A graphical platform for analyzing and presenting data
+A graphical platform for professional data analysis and presentation